 Dental hygiene or dental cleaning is the removal of dental plaque tartar teeth.
 Plaque is a soft, sticky, bacteria infested film and tartar is a stone-like calculus.
 Dental cleanings are necessary to prevent cavity formation, gingivitis (mild gum disease).
 Poor dental hygiene may lead to periodontitis, a more serious gum disease.
 If left untreated, severe gum disease can result in tooth loss.
 Cleaning and polishing of the teeth reduce the number of bacteria that can stick to them.

 The dental hygienist uses instruments to gently remove these deposits without harming the teeth.
-Initially the hygienist uses an ultrasonic device.
-It emits high frequency vibrations to dislodge larger pieces of tartar.
+Initially, the hygienist uses an ultrasonic device.
+It emits high-frequency vibrations to dislodge larger pieces of tartar.
 The device sprays a cooling mist of rinse water while it works.
 This eliminates debris and keeps the target area at a comfortable temperature.
-Next, the hygienist uses hand tools called scalers and curettes .
+Next, the hygienist uses hand tools called scalers and curettes.
 These tools are shaped to match the curves of the teeth.
 They are effective to remove smaller deposits and smooth the tooth surfaces.
-Once all the tooth surfaces have been cleaned of tartar and plaque, the teeth are polished .
-A slow speed hand piece with a soft rubber rotating cup is used for polishing.
-Finally A prophylactic paste is applied.
-This enhance tooth desensitization, tubule occlusion, stain removal and surface smoothing.
-Finally your dental hygienist may also apply fluoride to help strengthen the tooth enamel.
+Once all the tooth surfaces have been cleaned of tartar and plaque, the teeth are polished.
+A slow speed handpiece with a soft rubber rotating cup is used for polishing.
+Finally, A prophylactic paste is applied.
+This enhances tooth desensitization, tubule occlusion, stain removal and surface smoothing.
+Finally, your dental hygienist may also apply fluoride to help strengthen the tooth enamel.

 No treatment will be effective unless a patient follows up with regular oral hygiene.
 This includes brushing and flossing least once a day.
 The key is not only to do it regularly but also to do it right.